psf/pyperf/doc/text_runner.rst

   variation.
 By default, worker processes are pinned to isolate CPUs if isolated CPUs are found.
 See :ref:`CPU pinning and CPU isolation <pin-cpu>`.
-* ``--tracemalloc``: Use the ``tracemalloc`` module to track Python memory allocation and get the peak of memory usage in metadata.
+* ``--tracemalloc``: Use the ``tracemalloc`` module to track Python memory allocation and get the peak of memory usage in metadata (``tracemalloc_peak``).
 The module is only available on Python 3.4 and newer.
   See the `tracemalloc module
   <https://docs.python.org/dev/library/tracemalloc.html>`_.
 * ``--track-memory``: run a thread reading the memory usage every millisecond and store the peak as ``mem_peak`` metadata.
 It is less accurate than